Visual and Performing Arts are among CF’s most established and engaging traditions.

 - Vocal Music: The CF Vocal Music program gives students a solid foundation in various techniques including classical, Broadway, and popular styles, and prepares students for baccalaureate degree programs in vocal performance and vocal music education.
 Students receive private voice instruction and perform extensively in solo recitals, showcases, ensemble concerts, and musical theatre shows.
 The CF Patriot Singers is the college’s premier choral ensemble, and is available to all CF students.
 Patriot Singers perform multiple concerts on and off campus throughout the year, and tour to major cities such as New York City and Miami every other year.

 - Instrumental Music: Each year, hundreds of students participate in musical ensembles, including wind symphony, woodwind ensemble, flute choir, string ensemble, guitar ensemble and brass ensemble.
 The faculty and students are always exploring new repertoire and styles of music literature.
-The program is focused on performance experience and is maintained by Professor Sarah Satterfield, director of Chamber Ensemble; Associate Professor John D. Ash, director of Wind Symphony; and Jazz Band director Gregory Snider, along with a staff of talented adjunct instructors.
+The program is focused on performance experience and is maintained by Professor Sarah Satterfield, director of Chamber Ensemble; Associate Professor John D. Ash, director of Wind Symphony; and Jazz Band director Dr. Brandon Loos, along with a staff of talented adjunct instructors.